Creating Value for Society

 Volunteering budget

-• Provide food and water to evacuees or disaster victims Including the rescue team
+• Distributing food and drinking water to evacuees or disaster victims, as well as to rescue and relief teams

 Number of trained people